Macular Hole Treatment in Tampa, FL

 - There is less than a 1% chance of developing a retinal detachment following surgery.
 Signs of a retinal detachment include the sudden onset of new flashing lights, many new floaters, or see a new dark curtain in a previously clear area of vision.
 Patients experiencing these symptoms should reach out to their retina specialist promptly.

 - There is an approximately 1/5000 chance of developing an eye infection following macular hole repair.
 Patients may decrease their risk of developing this condition by avoiding touching, rubbing, or allowing water to enter the eye for at least one week.
-The sudden onset of severe eye redness decreased vision, and severe sensitivity to light may be the sign of an eye infection.
+The sudden onset of severe eye redness decreased vision, and severe sensitivity to light may be a sign of an eye infection.
 Patients experiencing these symptoms should reach out to their retina specialist promptly.

 - Macular hole repair is a highly successful surgery that significantly improves vision in the vast majority of patients.